AlexFangSW/personal_blog/backend/README.md

 After the first sync, an **ids.json** file will be created, which maps blog filenames to their ids.
 This prevents blog ids from changing if we lost the database and need to sync from scratch.

-#### About referential integrity
-If some blog's frontmetter has a tag or topic that doesn't exist, it will be recorded, logged out and written to a file (**data-inconsistency.json**), after which the sync process will be terminated.
-Only after passing the validation process will the data be synced to the server.

 ### User register
 > **This is build and placed alongside server binary in the docker image**